 AMDA-MINDS (AMDA Multisectoral and Integrated Development Services) is a non-governmental organization having its origin in the Office of Project Operations and Community Services of the Association of Medical Doctors of Asia (AMDA).
 It was incorporated in April 2007 and succeeded all of the Japan-funded mid-/long-term humanitarian and development projects from AMDA.
 Dr. Shigeru Suganami, President of AMDA, envisaged the path leading to improvement of the quality of social development services through capacity building and enhancement of practical and intellectual base in such specialized fields as microfinance, income generation, livelihood, education, participatory methods that are often integrated with health sectors when pondering poverty alleviation.
-AMDA-MINDS currently implements projects in Myanmar, Nepal, Indonesia, Honduras, and Sierra Leone.
+AMDA-MINDS currently implements projects in Myanmar, Nepal, Honduras, Guatemala, Niger and Sierra Leone.

 Today’s Family Life with Hope for a Better Tomorrow

 AMDA-MINDS serves for the utter needs of the rural communities as well as urban slums where people wish to improve their health and living conditions.

 In search of solutions, sharing and discussing humanitarian and developmental issues with stakeholders, AMDA-MINDS assist communities in a variety of forms, i.e. facilitating and strengthening community-based organizations consisting of youth, women, and other members of various interests, organizing micro-credit and vocational training programs, and helping to construct small-scale infrastructures such as schools, health centers, village roads, and water and sanitation facilities.
 Needless to say, a special emphasis is still placed on the health sector.

 Programs are planned and implemented in the following areas:

 - integrated maternal and child health,

 - empowering women’s group for nutrition and reproductive health,